Read this article to understand:

 Leave three Englishmen in a room and they will invent a rule that prevents a fourth joining them

 Julian Fellowes’s 2004 novel Snobs1 hilariously depicts the inner workings of the British upper class.
-Along the way, it provides excellent insight into its codes, nonverbal cues, and all the small ways through which its members recognise and accept each other – typically at the exclusion of everyone else.
-Being accepted not only requires sponsorship and introductions by the right people, but also internalising these cues and making them second nature, with any faux pas often resulting in mockery and disdain.
+Along the way, it provides excellent insight into all the small ways through which its members recognise and accept each other – typically at the exclusion of everyone else.

-Satire aside, big business and finance are not so different from the world Fellowes describes, with a vast majority of upper and middle-class employees and, to date, less acceptance of people from lower socioeconomic backgrounds.
-Research commissioned by the City of London Corporation in November 2020 found that 89 per cent of senior-level employees in financial services were from a higher socio-economic background by parental occupation.2
+Satire aside, big business and finance are not so different from the world Fellowes describes.
+Research commissioned by the City of London Corporation in November 2020 found that 89 per cent of senior-level employees in financial services were from a higher socioeconomic background as judged by parental occupation.2

 There is, however, a strong case for finance and other elite professions to become more socially inclusive.